Bluets by Maggie Nelson (January)

 Cleopatra by Stacy Schiff (March)

-Black Margins (April Bonus Round!)
+Black Margins by Sa'Adat Hasan Manto (April Bonus Round!)

 The Bee Sting by Paul Murray (May)